Jalilnkh/MU-Net/README.md

 ### 8. Running the train
 For running the model for training and testing, make sure all dependencies are installed properly.

+In the existing code there are some part which you can use your own dataset path to run properly. (mentioned in code)

 Then run the following,
 ### [optional]
 if you want to augment your data you can run first the following: